 Monitor with AppInsight for SQL

 Identify performance and troubleshoot issues for SQL databases and queries with AppInsight for SQL.
 This feature provides consolidated resource views into over 100 performance metrics across all SQL servers monitored by SAM.
 These metrics include read and write latency, index fragmentation, expensive queries (based on CPU time), SQL agent job status with logs, capacity, and resource consumption for CPU, memory, and drive space.
-Through one page, monitor resource consumption, respond to alerts, and monitor expensive queries without digging through multiple pages and views.

 The SQL Server Application Summary view provides widgets you can use to monitor overall data for all SQL servers including alerts, events, and consumed resources, including: